payal0110-ds/RAG_CS5811/Difficulties.md

 __Solution__: There are several solutions to achieve the issue.
 1. Using different `Loaders` such as __PDFMinerLoader__ or __PyMUPyMuPDFLoader__ etc.
-2. Repair the PDF file (Clean or re-export the PDF)
+2. Repair the PDF file (Clean or re-export the PDF): There are some online tools available to `repair` or `clean` the PDF files.

 - [ILovePDF](https://www.ilovepdf.com/repair-pdf)
 - [PDF24 Tools](https://tools.pdf24.org/en/repair-pdf)